Skip to Main Content

 • Remember that there are fire exits throughout the Library, not just the main exit.

-• It is your responsibility to tell people to leave; it is their responsibility to actually leave.
+• It is your responsibility to tell people to leave; it is their responsibility to leave.
 If someone refuses, inform the Fire Warden/Officer.

 • Do not re-enter the building.